dynamsoft-docs/license-server-docs/about/purchase.md

 ### Renew a license

 Renewing a license provides you with a license that has the same quota but is good for another year starting from the day the old license expires.
+This new license will be automatically activated based on the old license.
+If you are using Dynamsoft-Hosting LTS, the new license will be configured to the same old Handshake Code.

 ### Add quota

 Adding quota adds a new license with a specified quota, then the new license is configured to the same [Handshake Code]({{site.about}}terms.md#handshake-code).
+This new license will be automatically activated based on the old license.
+If you are using Dynamsoft-Hosting LTS, the new license will be configured to the same old Handshake Code.